-With regard to (c), the proposed development would not be expected to adversely impact on water quality, with the residential land use.
+With regard to (c), the proposed development would not be expected to adversely impact on water quality, with the residential land use (as long as appropriate construction environmental controls are applied).
 No sensitive coastal lakes are located in the vicinity of the proposed development.

-With regard to (d), the proposed development would not impact marine vegetation, native vegetation and fauna and their habitats (of significance, which are not known to exist at the property), undeveloped headlands and rock platforms, with none of these items in proximity to the development (being on an already developed headland, and being well above and landward of the adjacent rock platform for an acceptably rare storm and acceptably long life).
+With regard to (d), the proposed development would not impact marine vegetation, native vegetation and fauna and their habitats (of significance, which are not known to exist at the property), undeveloped headlands and rock platforms, with none of these items assumed to be in proximity to the development (and being on an already developed headland, and being well above and landward of the adjacent rock platform for an acceptably rare storm and acceptably long life).
 No significant impacts on marine fauna and flora would be expected as a result of the proposed development, as the development would not interact with subaqueous areas for an acceptably rare storm and acceptably long life.